Creating More Opportunities

 We are co-developing 240+ community homes in one of our nation’s most challenging housing markets, together with almost 1,000 community and civic leaders, and backed by funding from major partners.

-These new partnerships are the critical foundation for establishing a scalable model for disability-inclusive, affordable housing across the US.
+Public, private, philanthropic partnerships are the critical foundation for establishing a scalable model for disability-inclusive, affordable housing across the US.

 Donors & Investors